 Netting must be moved when tall grass covers the lower “hot” strands.
 The alternative?
 Apply a strip of herbicide to kill vegetation.

 Warning!
 Due to risk of fire, do NOT use continuous output energizers with electric netting or electro-plastic conductors such as rope, twine or tape.
 Use only with a low or wide impedance intermittent pulse energizer.
 (Fi-Shock™ brand energizers which are sold as low impedance, continuous current output should NOT be used with electric netting.)
 All energizers sold on Premier’s website use an intermittent pulse and are suitable for use with electric netting.

 Dry conditions and wintertime usage may reduce the effectiveness of electric fencing.
 Ice and heavy snow can flatten netting and thereby damage it.

 Dry or frozen ground may cause posts to bend or break if inserted with force.
-The slot which holds the top conductor on PrimaPosts™ may be damaged if driven with a hammer or rubber mallet.
-Pilot holes may be needed.
+Pilot holes may be needed when using PrimaPosts™ in hard soil.
 We recommend using drivable or single spike posts in hard soils.
 Double spike posts provide more stability when the ground is soft.

 If possible, separate the fence into sections.
 Then progressively reconnect, checking voltage as you go.
 When the voltage drops, you’ve identified the section with the problem.
 Listen for snapping sounds.
 This occurs when a conductor is close to a grounded wire, metal objects, fallen branches, or other green vegetation causing a “short”.
 Shorts cause fence voltage to collapse and allow animals to touch the fence without feeling pain.